PeterVillanueva/Inventory-Management-CC-205-Final-Project/README.md

   - Database: Contains the ConnectionFactory class that retrieves the database connection and verifies user credentials for the application.
   - User Interface (UI): Contains all the GUI classes making up the interface layer of the software.

-Click [here](src/com/inventory/) to skip directly to the source code.

-## Work-in-Progress
+## Author

-This project is a work in progress and more features are yet to be added with new technologies.
+This project is made by Peter Villanueva in behalf of our CC 205 Final Project ✅